Ballet Austin Company Dancers

 IAN J. BETHANY

-Ian J. Bethany is from Long Island, N.Y.
-He started dancing as a tap and jazz student at Robert Mann Dance Centre.
-He started ballet at Tap to Pointe Dance Center, continuing at the Frank Ohman School of Ballet, the School of Ballet Chicago, Ballet Academy East, and Pacific Northwest Ballet School.
-With Ballet Austin, Ian has been featured in George Balanchine’s Agon and Allegro Brillante, Nicolo Fonte’s Lasting Imprint, Annabelle Lopez Ochoa’s Requiem for a Rose, Gabrielle Lamb’s Dovetail, Bradley Shelver’s The Last Just, Stephen Mills’ Carmina Burana, The Magic Flute, and The Nutcracker, as the Master of Ceremonies in Mills’ Cinderella, in the Bluebird Pas de Deux in The Sleeping Beauty, as the White Rabbit in Septime Webre’s ALICE (in wonderland), and as Peter Pan in Paul Vasterling’s Peter Pan.
-He has performed with project-based company Performa/Dance, ZACH Theatre, Zilker Theatre Productions, has sung with the Austin Opera and does numerous juggling gigs around Austin.
-Ian has choreographed and taught for the Ballet Austin Academy, the ZACH Theatre Pre-Professional Company, for Harmony School of Creative Arts, and for Agni Entertainment.
+Ian was born in Brooklyn, N.Y.
+He started dance as a tap and jazz student at Robert Mann Dance Centre, continuing at Tap to Pointe Dance Center, the Frank Ohman School of Ballet, the School of Ballet Chicago, Ballet Academy East, and Pacific Northwest Ballet School.
+Ian has enjoyed dancing roles in Balanchine’s Agon, Allegro Brillante, Rubíes, and Serenade, Lar Lubovitch’s Dvořák Serenade, Stephen Mills’ Grimm Tales, A Midsummer Night’s Dream (Puck), The Magic Flute, The Nutcracker, and Cinderella (Master of Ceremonies), in The Sleeping Beauty (Bluebird Pas de Deux), in Septime Webre’s ALICE (in Wonderland) (White Rabbit), in Paul Vasterling’s Peter Pan (Peter), and in works by Annabelle Lopez Ochoa, Nicolo Fonte, Jennifer Archibald, Gabrielle Lamb, Bradley Shelver and others.
+He has performed with ZACH Theatre, Entr’acte, Performa/Dance, Zilker Theatre Productions, the Austin Opera, and does numerous juggling gigs around Austin.
+Ian has choreographed and taught for the Ballet Austin Academy, the ZACH Theatre Pre-Professional Company, and for other schools across Texas, Mississippi and New York.

 ANDREW BUCKLEY